miyagawa/fatbundle/README.md

 # Fatbundle

-Create a single fat bundle with all your gem dependencies in one Ruby script
+Create a single fat bundle with all your gem dependencies in one Ruby script.

+Turns out, this is mostly what `bundle install --standalone` does already, except that fatbundle creates a single executable, whereas bundler creates a directory with files in it.
+Read more about the bundler standalone mode at [Andre Arko's blog](http://andre.arko.net/2014/06/27/rails-in-05-seconds/).

 ## Installation